 A web domain is an “address” on the web.
 In your web browser, if you type google.com, you will go to Google’s main, or “home” page.
 A domain name needs to be registered with a global organization (known as ICANN).
 You can register a domain with an ICANN-accredited domain registrar.
 You can usually register a domain when you purchase web hosting space, or you can register a domain separately (we use Reclaim Hosting for both of these).
 A domain name is unique and can only be registered to one organization or person at a time.
 You need to renew a domain annually or your will lose it.

 We see web domains and their associated websites all the time – google.com, amazon.com, whitehouse.gov, hardvard.edu.
 A domain is actually made up of two parts – The domain name (or second-level domain) – google, amazon, whitehouse – and then the “top level domain” is the .com, .gov, and .edu endings.
 A domain is like a name in a phonebook or contact list.
 Associated with the name is a number and that number is how the computer networks talk to each other.
-Google’s “number”, or at least one of them, is 220.127.116.11 (Also try 18.104.22.168).
+Google’s “number” is 188.8.131.52.
 Typing in that number in a web browser will get you to Google’s home page.
 However, it’s easier to remember google.com than it is to remember the number(s).
 This system is called DNS or Domain Name System.
 DNS uses a Domain Names System server, and that is a special computer server that acts as the “lookup” authority.
 Think of it as a global domain contact list.
 There are many local DNS servers that talk to other DNS servers and they are constantly talking to each other and updating their contact list.
 Below are a couple of real-world lookups.

 Can I find the IP address of my domain?